okta/okta-sdk-dotnet/docs/CustomizationApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CustomizationApi(config);
-            var brandId = "brandId_example";  // string | The ID of the brand.
+            var brandId = "brandId_example";  // string | The ID of the brand
-            var templateName = "templateName_example";  // string | The name of the email template.
+            var templateName = "templateName_example";  // string | The name of the email template
             var instance = new EmailCustomization(); // EmailCustomization |  (optional)

             try